google/zetasql/docs/data-types.md

 </table>

 The date type represents a Gregorian calendar date, independent of time zone.
-A date value does not represent a specific 24-hour time period.
+A date value doesn't represent a specific 24-hour time period.
 Rather, a given date value represents a different 24-hour period when interpreted in different time zones, and may represent a shorter or longer day during daylight saving time (DST) transitions.